mediar-ai/screenpipe/README.md

 ## Install CLI

-This is the instructions to install the command line interface,
+This is the instructions to install the command line interface (not the desktop app which can be found [here](https://screenpi.pe/)).

 Struggle to get it running?
 [I'll install it with you in a 15 min call.](https://cal.com/louis030195/screenpipe)